Tommy Page

 Thomas Alden Page (May 24, 1967 – March 3, 2017 (Note: Despite most sources stating he was born in 1970, his tombstone gives a birth year of 1967.)) was an American singer-songwriter, best known for his 1990 hit single "I'll Be Your Everything" and was later a music industry executive.
-Page collaborated with many artists, including New Kids on the Block, Tiffany, Michael Bolton, Diane Warren as well as Malaysian singers Amy Mastura and Fauziah Latiff.
+Page collaborated with many artists, including New Kids on the Block, Tiffany, Michael Bolton and Diane Warren, as well as Malaysian singers Amy Mastura and Fauziah Latiff.

 Early life

-Page was born on May 24, 1967, in Glen Ridge, New Jersey.
+Page was born on May 24, 1970, in Glen Ridge, New Jersey.
 He grew up in nearby West Caldwell.
 He graduated from James Caldwell High School in 1985.
 Page took a leave of absence from New York University's Stern School of Business when his music career began to take off.
 He returned to finish his remaining two years and graduated in 1997.